Khimji07/Setups/Terminal_Setup/Terminal_setup.md

+# Terminal Setup

-### First we need to update the system
+## First we need to update the system
     sudo apt-get update

-### After Updating the system, need to install zsh
+## After Updating the system, need to install zsh
     sudo apt install zsh

-### After installing the zsh, we need to change our current shell to zsh
+## After installing the zsh, we need to change our current shell to zsh
     chsh
         /bin/zsh

-### Apply the shell change need to relogin the user.
+## Apply the shell change need to relogin the user.

-### After login the user zsh ask to confiure it bur we can leave it by pressing "0" and we do the manual configuration with adding some extra tools like below.
+## After login the user zsh ask to confiure it bur we can leave it by pressing "0" and we do the manual configuration with adding some extra tools like below.
     ohmyzsh
     zsh-autosuggestions
     zsh-syntax-highlighting
     powerlevel10k

-### Now let's do the setup of oh-my-zsh tool.
+## Now let's do the setup of oh-my-zsh tool.

-    ogmyzsh Git Repository
+### ogmyzsh Git Repository
         https://github.com/ohmyzsh/ohmyzsh

     Install the git by below command